Connect with others who understand.

 5. Difficulty Eating

-Damage to nerve cells in the cerebellum can cause dysfunction in several areas that are needed to eat.
-If the nerves controlling the muscles of the mouth, tongue, or esophagus are damaged, it may cause dysphagia (trouble with chewing or swallowing).
+Damage to nerve cells in the cerebellum can cause dysfunction in several areas that your brain uses to help you eat.
+If the nerves controlling the muscles of the mouth, tongue, or esophagus are damaged, it may cause dysphagia (trouble chewing or swallowing).
 Some people may notice it’s especially hard to swallow thin liquids like water.
 Numbness can also increase the possibility of biting your tongue or cheek.

 If you have a tremor, it may be difficult to bring food to your mouth.
 Adaptive devices such as weighted utensils can make it easier.

-Additionally, about a quarter of people living with MS lose some of their sense of taste.
+Additionally, up to 30 percent of people living with MS lose some of their ability to taste specific flavors, including sweetness and saltiness.
 It can be harder to eat when food isn’t enjoyable.

 6. Vision Problems